Gernott/mask/README.md

 | v3           | v8            | 2017-05-23   | discontinued        |                                                                                                |
 | v2           | v7            | 2016-05-10   | discontinued        |                                                                                                |
 | v1           | v6, v7        | 2015-08-12   | discontinued        |                                                                                                |

-## Advantages of Mask

-* Mask stores the content in columns in database tables – not as XML (Flexform)
-* Mask reuses existing database fields to conserve the database
-* Mask works only with existing features of the TYPO3 core: backend layouts, Fluid, TypoScript
-* Silent TCA migrations allow for easy TYPO3 upgrades to new major versions
-* Mask allows repeating content with IRRE technology
-* Mask supports multi-language projects
-* Mask supports workspaces and versioning
-* The Mask backend is a single page application based on VueJS for even more comfort

 ## Need help?